mbahvw/kit-katacoda-scenarios/kubectl-advance/step4.md

 `kubectl ns`{{execute}}

-Let's switch to one of the namespace and run the `pod-dive` plugin command on one of the pods:
+Let's switch to one of the namespace and run the `pod-dive` plugin command to get one of the pods:
 `kubectl ns developers`{{execute}}

 Get the name of the first pod and run the pod-dive plugin on it: